thesabbir/kuickstart/README.md

 ```

 # Notes
-.prepare file installs flow & some recommended atom packages for better developer experience.
+`.prepare` script installs flow & some recommended atom packages for better developer experience.
-If you are not in OS X or .prepare script failed.
+If you are not in OS X or `.prepare` script failed.
 Please install them manually as you please.